-We estimate that we will receive net proceeds from the sale of our common stock in this offering of approximately \$120.6 million, or \$139.4 million if the underwriters exercise in full their option to purchase additional shares, assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from the sale of our common stock in this offering of approximately \$129.0 million, or \$149.1 million if the underwriters exercise in full their option to purchase additional shares, based on the initial public offering price of \$16.00 per share, and after deducting underwriting discounts and commissions and offering expenses payable by us.
 In addition, we expect to receive net proceeds of \$10.0 million from the sale of shares of our common stock to Novartis in the Concurrent Private Placement.
 We intend to use the net proceeds from this offering and the Concurrent Private Placement to fund the clinical development of our lead product candidate, PLN-74809, the preclinical development of our programs in oncology and muscular dystrophy, and the remainder, if any, for additional early-stage research and development activities, for business development activities, working capital and other general corporate purposes.
 See the section entitled "Use of Proceeds" for additional information.